dtubbenhauer/GradedDimKLR/README.md

   ``j`` is set equal to ``i``.

-* ``verbose`` an optional parameter that when set to ``True`` causes additional information to from the HuShi_ formula to be printed.
+* ``verbose`` an optional parameter that when set to ``True`` causes additional information from the Hu-Shi formula to be printed.

 Examples
 --------